Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Step #5: Enter Magento2 Target Cart Details and Set Up Its Connection Bridge

-After keying in your Magento1 source cart details and creating its connection bridge, Cart2Cart prompts you to set up the Magento2 target store.
+After entering your Magento 1 source cart details and establishing the connection bridge, Cart2Cart prompts you to set up the Magento 2 target store.

-So, head to the Target Cart Setup area, select Magento from the list of options, and then key your Magento2 site’s URL on the Target Store field.
+So, head to the Target Cart Setup area, select Magento from the list of options, and then enter your Magento 2 site’s URL in the Target Store field.

-At this juncture, you can confirm the cart’s connection validity by merely clicking on the Checking Connection button.
+At this point, you can confirm the cart’s connection by clicking the Checking Connection button.

 Step #6: Select The Store Entities You’d Like To Migrate

-With the source and target carts’ connection set, the next step involves defining specific attributes you intend to import from Magento1 to Magento2.
+With the source and target carts connected, the next step is to define the specific attributes you intend to import from Magento 1 to Magento 2.

-Thankfully, Cart2Cart makes everything by displaying a checkbox following each entity.
+Thankfully, Cart2Cart simplifies the process by displaying a checkbox following each entity.
 It should be possible to move stuff like:

 - CMS Pages: Created dates, titles, descriptions, meta keywords, URLs, content headings, meta descriptions, and statuses.